Performance Analysis of Indoor VLC Network with Secure Downlink NOMA for Body Blockage Model: Simulation Results and Discussion

 Therefore, we have

-We set the location of the first LED at~$(20,20)$ in the ceiling, and other LEDs are assigned to the blue points (cf.~\cref{fig:led_dist}), where the coordinates of any three adjacent LEDs form an equilateral triangle with side length $l$.
-The geometric coordinates of users are set as in~\cref{tab:coords} with height $z_d = 0.85~$m (also illustrated in~\cref{fig:user_location}); Scenario~1 corresponds to the case where all the users are sparsely located in the room (cf.~\cref{fig:user_location_1}), Scenario~2 corresponds to the case where all the users are closely located in the room, and finally (cf.~\cref{fig:user_location_2}), Scenario~3 corresponds to the case of a hybrid combination of the two scenarios (cf.~\cref{fig:user_location_3}).
-The simulation method is Monte-Carlo with $10^4$ loops.
+We set the location of the first LED at~$(20,20)$ in the ceiling, and the remaining LEDs are assigned to the blue points (cf.~\cref{fig:led_dist}), where the coordinates of any three adjacent LEDs form an equilateral triangle with side length $l$.
+The geometric coordinates of users are set as in~\cref{tab:coords} with variance $z_{D_k}$ in each simulation loop (also illustrated in~\cref{fig:user_location}); Scenario~1 corresponds to the case where all the users are sparsely located in the room (cf.~\cref{fig:user_location_1}), Scenario~2 corresponds to the case where all the users are closely located in the room, and finally (cf.~\cref{fig:user_location_2}), Scenario~3 corresponds to the case of a hybrid combination of the two scenarios (cf.~\cref{fig:user_location_3}).
+The Monte Carlo simulation method is employed, with $10^4$ iterations determined by the trade-off between simulation accuracy and computational complexity.
+Also, in this work, the height of each user ${\sf h}_{D_{k}}$ as well as the eavesdropper ${\sf h}_{D_E}$ is generated by the \cref{algo:random_height}.
+Therefore, in each simulation loop, we first generate the heights of each user and the eavesdropper.
+Afterward, we calculate the transmission rate for that loop.